Chainx402/chainx-technology/EXAMPLES.md

 ### Using Buyer SDK

 The buyer SDK provides a client for making requests to paid APIs.
-It automatically handles HTTP 402 responses, payment creation, and request retry.
+It automatically handles ChainX Protocol HTTP 402 responses, payment creation, and request retry.

 ```typescript
 import { APIClient } from '@ChainX/buyer-sdk';